egy1st/b1st-ticketing-system/README.md

 1. Configuration Module
 1. Status Module

-Among the 27 Modules B1ST comes equipped with, the are 12 core modules while the other 15 modules are premium ones.
+Among the 27 Modules B1ST comes equipped with, the are 12 core modules while the other 15 modules are premium ones but still you can activate them from your end for free.

 Core Modules![](img/Aspose.Words.5a7a66c4-6162-47da-b6ed-76af7c95837f.009.png)